Cabbage and rice cooked in a light tomato sauce.

 Add 1 teaspoon of tomato paste diluted in ½ a cup of hot water and continue cooking for about 5 minutes over a low fire.

-Splash a little BIOLEA bitter orange scented olive oil* and grind some fresh pepper…
+Splash a little BIOLEA seville orange scented olive oil* and grind some fresh pepper…

 It’s perfect with meatballs and sausages, but just as tasty on its own as a warm midday meal.